-Ashley Graham Rocks Her Ample Cleavage In St. Barths Bikini Beach Shot, Caresses Growing Baby Bump In
+Ashley Graham Rocks Her Ample Cleavage In St. Barths Bikini Beach Shot, Caresses Growing Baby Bump

 Ashley Graham has never been afraid to tell and show it like it is.

-For instance, this past week, she made it clear she is pregnant for the first time by showing up on social media.
+For instance, this past week, she made it clear she is pregnant for the first time by appearing on social media.
 The top model seemed thrilled to share this happy news last Wednesday in an Instagram video in which she starred with her happy and handsome husband.

 “Nine years ago today, I married the love of my life.
 It has been the best journey with my favorite person in the world!
 Today, we are feeling so blessed, grateful and excited to celebrate with our GROWING FAMILY!
 Life is about to get even better.”

 Since her surprise announcement, Ashley has been taking it easy in the French West Indies.
-She’s been lying in the sun while enjoying Le Barthélemy Hotel & Spa, a extraordinary St. Barth outpost Conde Nast Traveler called “the best resort in the Caribbean.”
+She’s been lying in the sun while enjoying Le Barthélemy Hotel & Spa, an extraordinary St. Barth outpost Conde Nast Traveler called “the best resort in the Caribbean.”

 So what can be better than that?

-If you’re Ashley, the answer would likely be by taking a nap in these rarified surroundings.
+If you’re Ashley, the answer would likely be taking a nap in these rarified surroundings.

 In her latest Instagram video on August 19, the ambassador for the real beauty movement proved she did just that while rocking a skimpy black bikini highlighting her busty bosom with its impressive cleavage and her growing baby bump.